Chapter XVIII - GENERAL RULES

 A – Notice

-189. Notice by members.– (1) Save as otherwise provided in these rules, every notice required by the rules shall be given in writing addressed to the Secretary and signed by the member giving notice and shall be delivered at the Notice Office of the Assembly Secretariat which shall be kept open on every working day, between such hours as may be notified from time to time.
+189. Notice by members.– (1) Save as otherwise provided in these rules, every notice required by the rules shall be given in writing addressed to the [1][Secretary General] and signed by the member giving notice and shall be delivered at the Notice Office of the Assembly Secretariat which shall be kept open on every working day, between such hours as may be notified from time to time.

 (2) A notice delivered when the Notice Office is closed shall be treated as given on the next working day.

-190. Circulation of notices.– (1) The Secretary shall circulate to each member and any other person entitled, under the Constitution, to take part in the proceedings of the Assembly, a copy of every notice or any other paper which is required by these rules to be made available for their use.
+190. Circulation of notices.– (1) The [3][Secretary General] shall circulate to each member and any other person entitled, under the Constitution, to take part in the proceedings of the Assembly, a copy of every notice or any other paper which is required by these rules to be made available for their use.

 (2) A notice or any other paper shall be deemed to have been thus made available–